RevolutionVA/website2017/talks/deploying-and-scaling-applications-with-docker/description.md

 Take your containers into production and operate clusters like a pro.
-We will run a sample app on a single node with Compose.
+We will run a sample multi-container app on a single node with Docker Compose.
 Then, we will add scaling and load balancing.
 We will see how to provision a cluster of Docker nodes, and deploy the application on that cluster.
 We will see how to perform common operation tasks, and see what built-in options are available to achieve high availability.

 The whole workshop will use "real-world" demo applications with web frontends, web services, background workers, and stateful data stores, in order to cover a wide range of use cases.
-You won't need to pre-install Docker before the course: each student will be given credentials to connect to an individual cluster of virtual machines.
-So all you need is a computer with a SSH client!
+You won't need to pre-install Docker before the course: each student will be given their own environment in play-with-docker.com to use for the day with 5 nodes to learn with.

 This workshop uses the latest Docker features including Swarm Mode, secrets storage, blue-green deployments, routing mesh, stacks, and more.